Character Traits Booklets

 Each of these mini-books are created from a single piece of paper, folded to form a book.
 The finished books contain six pages where students can list character traits for the main characters.
 Just click on the image below to download the free printables for this activity.
-An answer key is included to make this activity a print and go project.
+With an answer key included, this activity is a print and go project.

 Vocabulary Terms used with the Mini-Books

 You might think that using the word “Antagonists” as a title for one of the books is a little advanced for the third/forth graders who read Stone Fox.
-Our school is extremely big on using appropriate terms, so I decided to give using the word “antagonists” a try instead of using a title such as “Bad Guys.”
-Here is the anchor chart I used to teach these terms.
+Our school encourages using appropriate terms, so I decided to give using the word “antagonists” a try instead of using a title such as “Bad Guys.”
+This anchor chart helped teach these terms.

 Even though I stressed that the protagonist is the main character with traits that can be considered both good or bad, students at this level, really related the villain/hero concept.
 The notebook below is a perfect example of how students at this level understood the concepts.